usagimaru/MacAppSettingsUI/README.md

 ## Usage
-To set panes of settings window, there are two ways of them.
+There are two ways to give the settings window its panes.

 ### A. Initialize SettingsWindowController with the panes as an array